TheQooseGoose/TheQooseGoose/README.md

 - Projectiles *have* collision and fully interact with characters and blueprints, but projectiles pass straight through HISMs (trees, rocks, etc) and the landscape.

 ### Needs Updating
 - Animation Montage section.
-Uses a lot of branches, could be done WAY more efficiently.
+Uses a lot of branches; could be done WAY more efficiently.
 - Extra comments and cleanup would not hurt.

 ---